How to Give Constructive Criticism That Creates Change

 Mistake 4: Forget to Deal With Emotions

 We want to be empathetic and direct when giving constructive feedback.
-Balancing between these 2 could be difficult.
+Balancing between these two could be difficult.

-That is why Point #4: Asking a Gentle Question is one of many empathetic gestures you can easily use.
+That’s why Point #4, Asking a Gentle Question, is one of many empathetic gestures you can easily use.

 Another empathetic gesture is to postpone the feedback discussion if the person feels intense anger or sadness.
 Wait until the person is calm and ready, then resume the discussion.